Behavior Modification Training – Itsaboutdog

 • Punishment: Applying something unpleasant to decrease a behavior (used cautiously).

-• Second-Order Reinforcers: Clickers, hand signals, etc. to mark desired actions.
+• Second-order reinforcers: Clickers, hand signals, etc., to mark desired actions.

 • Shaping: Rewarding steps towards a final behavior to teach more complex tasks.